MicrosoftLearning/IC-001T00-Microsoft-Cloud-for-Healthcare/Instructions/Labs/Lab05_Home Health.md

     ![Graphical user interface, text, application Description automatically generated](./IMAGES/Lab05/L5P15.png)

 1. [] A quick create form for Characteristic will appear.
 We want to assign a characteristic to the bookable resource.
 In this case, the user can speak Spanish fluently.
-Therefore, type **Spanish fluency** for the characteristic **Name** and click **Save & Close**.
+Therefore, type +++**Spanish fluency**+++ for the characteristic **Name** and select **Save & Close**.

     ![Graphical user interface, text, application Description automatically generated](./IMAGES/Lab05/L5P16.png)

 1. [] Back on the Bookable Resource Characteristic quick create form, the Skill Name should be populated with the new Spanish fluency characteristic.
 Select **Save & Close**.
+Select **Save & Close** on the **Bookable Resource**.

     ![Graphical user interface, text, application, email Description automatically generated](./IMAGES/Lab05/L5P17.png)

-    > [NOTE] Note: Characteristics represent a resource's skills and certifications.
+    > [!NOTE] Note: Characteristics represent a resource's skills and certifications.
 This could be concrete, like a CPR certification; more general, like accounting or web development experience; or as simple as security clearance for a specific building or fluency in the Spanish language.

 1. [] If you’d like more data in the system, you may create two more Bookable Resources following the same process.
 For each of them, select **Contact** as the **Resource Type** and choose any Contact in the system.
-Choose **Location Agnostic** just as before and click **Save**.
-Configure the **Work Hours** the same as the previous Bookable Resource and click **Save & Close**.
+Choose **Location Agnostic** just as before and select **Save**.
+Configure the **Work Hours** the same as the previous Bookable Resource and select **Save & Close**.

 **Congratulations**!
 You have created a Bookable Resource.
 In the next task, we will use this bookable resource to help configure the Schedule Board.
 For more information on bookable resources, see [Set up bookable resources (Dynamics 365 Field Service) \| Microsoft Docs](https://docs.microsoft.com/en-us/dynamics365/field-service/set-up-bookable-resources).